jinyuhenjianwang/learnGit/readme.txt

-Git is A control version system
+Git is A distributed control version system
 Git is free software